South Adriatic - Popular Sailing Itinerary from Split - 7 days

 Hvar town is situated in the middle of the south side of the island of Hvar.
 It is an ancient city with a rich history, culture, architecture, and stunning natural beauty.
 “The St Tropez of Croatia”, Hvar Town is impossibly chic.
 Hvar is an island of elegance, culture, nightlife, fine dining, and a clear, clean sea, a place that must be visited.

 On the nearby Pakleni Islands, you can find your oasis of peace in ACI Marina Palmižana or one of the anchorages.
-If you stay in Palmižana, the best way to get to the town of Hvar is to take a taxi boat.
+If you stay in Palmižana, the best way to reach Hvar is by taxi boat.

-Find out more about ports and anchorages on Hvar:
+Find out more about marinas, ports, anchorages, restaurants and things to do on Hvar:

 Day 3 HVAR - KORČULA 33NM

 On the way to Korčula, you'll sail through the Pelješac Channel, a narrow passage that lies between the Pelješac Peninsula and Korčula, offering a great sailing experience.
-The channel is renowned among windsurfers and kitesurfers worldwide due to the local northwesterly wind, known as the Maestral, which typically appears in the channel during the summer season.
+The channel is renowned among windsurfers and kitesurfers worldwide for the local northwesterly wind, the Maestral, which typically blows in the channel during the summer season.

 The synonym for Korčula's old town is “Little Dubrovnik.”
 This coastal citadel is steeped in history, boasting medieval walls, marble streets, and a rich gastronomic scene.
 Tourists’ favorite hidden stop in the South Adriatic.
 The city’s greatest attraction is the house belonging to the Polo family, in which, according to legend, he was born in 1254.
 Marko Polo – a Venetian writer, trader, and researcher.